srebhan/test/README.md

 # Label to milestone world javascript action

-This action assigns milestones to pull-requests based on labels
+This action assigns milestones to pull-requests based on labels.

 ## Inputs